Japan Agreement and foreign pension information 106-04038000

 Authorities, Institutions and Liaison Agencies |

-Contact details for foreign pension authorities are available in CODES.
-Competent authorities: + Read more ...
-For Australia: Department of Social Services (DSS) For Japan: Ministry of Health, Labour and Welfare - 厚生労働大臣 Competent institutions: + Read more ...
-For Australia: Australian Government Agency, Services Australia For Japan: Japan Pension Service - 日本年金機構 Note: funds for public servants, local officials and private school employees are also included.
-Liaison Agencies: + Read more ...
-For Australia: International Services (CIS) Note: the Australian Taxation Office (ATO) is responsible for anything relating to double coverage.
-See Double Coverage.
-For Japan: See Competent Institution. |
+Contact details for foreign pension authorities are available in the CODES facility.
+Competent authorities + Read more ...
+For Australia: Department of Social Services (DSS) For Japan: 厚生労働大臣 - Ministry of Health, Labour and Welfare Competent institutions + Read more ...
+For Australia: Services Australia Note: the Australian Taxation Office (ATO) is responsible for double coverage provisions.
+For Japan: 日本年金機構 - Japan Pension Service Note: funds for public servants, local officials and private school employees are also included.
+Liaison agencies + Read more ...
+For Australia: Centrelink International Services (CIS) Note: the Australian Taxation Office (ATO) is responsible for double coverage provisions.
+For Japan: 日本年金機構 - Japan Pension Service. |

 Exchange of Information and liaison forms |

-Samples of forms, foreign documents and translations are available through the International Programme Homepage.
+See Agreement Country Document Catalogue (ACDC) for samples of forms, foreign documents and translations.
 Exchange of Information + Read more ...
-Under the Agreement with Japan, information held about customers may be exchanged between the Liaison Agencies to determine entitlement to payments under the Agreement (Article 23.2).
+Under the Agreement with Japan, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement (Article 23.2).
 To allow broader information exchange, the Japanese claim form includes an authorisation for the Japanese liaison agency to notify Australia in all cases.
 A mail-out for customers in receipt of Japanese pension was undertaken at the start of the Agreement.
-The authority to exchange information must be recorded at the time claims are sent to Japan, see the Claims, forms and processes on the Australian payments tab.
-For more information on bulk data exchange, see Exchange of information with agreement countries and the United Kingdom.
-Australian Liaison Form These forms are completed by International Services (CIS) and sent to Japan.
-Australia/Japan Agreement on Social Security - Liaison Form (AUS187JP) For assistance with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
-Japanese Liaison Form + Read more ...
-These forms are completed by Japan or the customer and are returned to International Services (CIS). 日本の連絡票 - Liaison Form from Japan (J/AU3)
+The authority to exchange information must be recorded at the time claims are sent to Japan.
+See the Claims, forms and processes.
+For more information on bulk data exchange, see International Data Exchange Program and auto-indexation of foreign pensions.
+Australian liaison form + Read more ...
+The following liaison form is completed by Centrelink International Services (CIS) and sent to Japan:

 Medical assessments |

-Samples of forms, foreign documents and translations are available through the International Programme Homepage.
 Medical assessments + Read more ...
-Australian disability pensions are not covered by the Agreement.
-Although Japanese invalidity pensions may be claimed in Australia, they are not covered by the Agreement and policy advice is that there is no requirement to pursue a claim. |
+Australian Disability Support Pension (DSP) is not covered by the Agreement.
+Although Japanese invalidity pension may be claimed in Australia, it is not covered by the Agreement.
+Policy advice is that there is no requirement to pursue a claim. |

-Double coverage/taxation and healthcare |
+Double coverage/Taxation and Healthcare |

-For general information on taxation, including issuing Australian Payment Summaries, see the Taxation information in International Social Security Agreements.
-Tax treaty Australia has a double tax agreement with Japan.
-Pensions are only taxable in country in which the person is resident.
-Any tax deductions from one country may be used as a credit against any tax payable in the other country.
-Tax deductions Japanese pensions may have tax deducted (源泉徴収票 / 税額).
-The gross rate of Japanese pension (before deductions) is maintained.
-Japanese tax year Japan uses the calendar year (1 Jan - 31 Dec) as the tax year.
+See general information on taxation, including issuing Australian payment summaries.
+Tax treaty Australia has a double tax agreement with Japan, which avoids the need for the customer to pay tax in both countries.
+A person who is 'resident' in one country (according to the definition in the tax agreement) generally only pays tax on pensions in that country.
+Tax deductions from income by one country may be used as a credit against tax payable in the other country.
+Tax deduction Japanese pensions may be taxed at the source (源泉徴収票 / 税額).
+The gross rate of Japanese pension, before any deduction, is maintained.
+Japanese tax year Japan uses the calendar year (1 January - 31 December) as the tax year.
 Health Insurance/Medicare + Read more ...
+Australia does not have a Reciprocal Health Care Agreement (RHCA) with Japan.
+See general information on health insurance and Medicare coverage.
 Any queries about:

 Additional Information |